 Structure // Grading policy // Staff // Office Hours // Acknowledgements //

-Class meets TR1-2:30 in person in E25-111.
+Class meets TR1-2:30 in person in 54-100.
 Most class meetings will be part lecture and part paper discussion.
 You should read the paper before coming to class, and be prepared to discuss it.
 The schedule indicates the paper to read for each meeting.

 We will post a question about each paper 24 hours before the beginning of class on the schedule (see the Question link for each paper).
 Your answer need only be long enough to demonstrate that you understand the paper; a paragraph or two will usually be enough.
 We won't give feedback, but we will glance at your answers to make sure they make sense, and they will contribute to your grade.
 For each lecture you must also submit your own question about the paper.

 6.5840 will have a midterm exam during the ordinary lecture time, and a final exam during finals week.
 You must attend both exams.
 There will be no make-up or alternate conflict time for the midterm exam.
+If you take 6.5840, please do not register for any other class with a conflicting lecture time.

 There are programming labs due every week or two throughout the term.
 These labs are to be done individually.